 While making a day out of visiting any library will do, why not make it Providence’s most charming one?
 The Athenaeum, in addition to being a great spot straight out of history, also hosts readings and events throughout the year—a perfect way to add a little culture into your winter routine.

-These fun stroke-by-stroke lessons by Paint & Vino in Providence are a great way to spend a weekend night.
+These fun stroke-by-stroke lessons by Paint & Vino are a great way to spend a weekend night.
 You’ll be instructed by local artists in how to create a wonderful masterpiece, and in the meantime, you can also sip on two complimentary beverages that come included with your package.

 The annual Providence Children’s Film Festival is a must-experience for adults and kids alike.
 It’s something for children to enjoy, but also allows adults to think critically about the art of storytelling through film.
 Not only that, but they encourage creativity in your filmmakers, too, with a special youth showcase!